-Let me remind you these figures are based on the low end and were used as a visual example, savings could exceed millions of dollars.
+These figures are based on the lowest possible averages.
+The potential savings could exceed millions of dollars.
 Now let’s sum up how our index can make you money, by using a simple equation.

 (Item cost) x (number of item) x (Number of Stores product goes to) = Increased sales